sinatra/sinatra/README.pirate.md

 resource.

-Note that the streaming behavior, especially the number of concurrent requests, highly depends on the web server used to serve the application.
+Note that the streaming behavior, especially the number of concurrent requests, highly depends on the web server used to serve the arrplication.
 Some servers, like WEBRick, might not even support streaming at all.
 If the server does not support streaming, the body will be sent all at once after the block passed to `stream` finishes executing.
 Streaming does not work at all with Shotgun.